Safety First: SDS Basics

 Obtaining Taylor SDSs

-We take our responsibility for providing SDSs very seriously and make it easy for you to obtain them.
+We take the responsibility of providing SDSs very seriously and make it easy for you to obtain them.
 When ordering by phone or fax, you can request SDSs from our Customer Service Department.
 You can also download SDSs for all Taylor reagents from this website.
-Simply navigate to Resource Center/Safety Data Sheets ( to search for a form by reagent number or kit number.
-To view the material, click on the appropriate reagent number.
+Simply navigate to Resource Center/Safety Data Sheets to search for a form by reagent number.
 You will need to have Adobe Acrobat or Acrobat Reader software installed on your computer.
 To download the most recent version of Acrobat Reader, visit www.adobe.com.